Christian-TechUCM/Fleiss-Kappa/README.md

 - The code has a button that opens the Wikipedia page on Fleiss Kappa
 - The code has a button that opens the Github page of the developer

-## Fleiss Kappa

-Fleiss' kappa is a statistical measure for assessing the reliability of agreement between multiple raters when assigning categorical ratings to items.
-It compares the degree of agreement to what would be expected by chance.
-It can be used with binary or nominal-scale data, and can also be applied to ordinal data, but it is important to note that other measures such as Kendall's coefficients may be more appropriate for ordinal data.
-More information can be found on the Wikipedia page.

-More information can be found [here.](https://en.wikipedia.org/wiki/Fleiss%27_kappa)

 ## How to run on MAC OS: